 The effect of future sales of our common stock or the availability of our common stock for future sales may affect the market price of our common stock.
-As of the date of this prospectus, we have 9,809,567 shares of our common stock outstanding (or authorized for issuance upon exercise of the warrants comprising our units) and 3,776,069 shares of our common stock authorized for issuance upon redemption of Arbor Commercial Mortgage's 3,776,069 operating partnership units (including 629,345 operating partnership units issuable upon exercise of 629,345 warrants for additional operating partnership units).
-After giving effect to this offering, there will be shares of common stock outstanding (or authorized for issuance upon exercise of warrants comprising our units).
-Of the shares of our common stock currently outstanding, shares of common stock are being registered pursuant to the IPO registration statement of which this prospectus is a part.
+As of the date of this prospectus, we have 9,809,567 shares of our common stock outstanding (or authorized for issuance upon exercise of the warrants underlying our units for shares of common stock) and 3,776,069 shares of our common stock authorized for issuance upon redemption of operating partnership units (including 629,345 operating partnership units issuable upon exercise of 629,345 warrants for additional operating partnership units).
+Of the shares of our common stock outstanding, 9,616,998 shares of common stock are being registered pursuant to the shelf registration statement of which this prospectus is a part.
 If Arbor Commercial Mortgage redeems its 3,776,069 operating partnership units (including 629,345 operating partnership units issuable upon exercise of 629,345 warrants for additional operating partnership units) and we elect to issue shares of our common stock upon such redemption, an additional 3,776,069 shares would be eligible for future sale.
 We have granted registration rights to Arbor Commercial Mortgage relating to the resale of shares of common stock that we may issue upon redemption of its operating partnership units.
 Furthermore, we satisfy our obligation to pay up to 25% of the incentive compensation payable to our manager under the management agreement with shares of our common stock.
 The issuance of common stock could cause dilution of our existing common stock and a decrease in the market price.